DevExpress-Examples/blazor-use-devextreme-circular-gauge/README.md

 <!-- default badges end -->
 # Blazor - Use Gauges, HTML Editor, and Map in a Blazor Application

-Blazor applications allow you to use external JavaScript libraries to integrate components that are not currently present in the DevExpress Blazor suite.
-This example demonstrates how to incorporate [DevExtreme widgets](https://js.devexpress.com/Demos/WidgetsGallery/) into a Blazor application.
+This example shows how you can embed [DevExtreme widgets](https://js.devexpress.com/Demos/WidgetsGallery/) into your Blazor application.
+You can use the same methods to integrate any JavaScript-based libraries.

 ![HTML Editor in DevExpress Blazor App](readme.md)